99MGMT Blog

 1. Financing the Project

-Starting your own practice requires a financial commitment, which typically requires assistance.
+Starting your practice requires a financial commitment, which typically requires assistance.
 The first step is to establish a business plan, clearly outlining the needs of the business and goals moving forward.
-From that plan, a line of credit will need to be secured with the bank.
-Accounts for the practice will also need to be set up, initiating a relationship with your financial institution of choice.
+From that plan, a line of credit should be secured with the bank.
+Accounts for the practice will also need to be set up.

 2. Office Space